 Sweets Raku is located at 5040 W Spring Mountain Rd #3, Las Vegas, NV 89146, United States.

-The only bad thing about our anniversary dinner at Raku is that the gauntlet has been thrown so forcefully that it will be difficult to exceed, much less match, the experience for next year’s anniversary dinner.
+The only negative thing about our anniversary dinner at Raku is that the gauntlet has been thrown so forcefully that it will be difficult to exceed, much less match, the experience for next year’s anniversary dinner.
 Luckily, this is a challenge that we are happy to accept.